What is considered early retirement age?

 If you have sufficient savings, retiring early may be more achievable than you think.
 Why?
 Many people assume their retirement money is off limits until they reach age 59½.
 But a special rule in most 401(k) plans allows penalty-free withdrawals from age 55 – 59½ — but only if you leave your job after your 55th birthday.

-If you still have money in your 401(k) plan from a former employer, and assuming you weren’t at least age 55 when you left that employer, you’ll have to wait until age 59½ to start taking withdrawals without penalty.
+If you still have money in your 401(k) plan from a former employer, and assuming you weren’t at least age 55 when you left that employer, you’ll have to wait until age 59½ to start taking withdrawals without the additional 10% tax, unless another IRS exception applies.

-Additionally, if you have old 401(k)s rolled into your current 401(k) before you retire from your current job, you will have access to these funds penalty-free if you leave your current job after your 55th birthday.
+Additionally, if you have old 401(k)s rolled into your current 401(k) before you retire from your current job, you may have access to these funds without the additional 10% tax if you leave your current job after your 55th birthday.

 As you save for retirement, consider diversifying your savings.
-Most people focus on filling up their 401(k) bucket but remember you may want to consider taxable or Roth (when possible) savings.
+Most people focus on filling up their 401(k) bucket, but remember you may want to consider taxable or Roth (when possible) savings.
 Putting money in different account types (pretax, taxable, post-tax) may help you retire before age 59½.
 It will also offer flexibility and possible tax savings if you can be strategic about the account types you withdraw from in retirement.
-Consider all your options and their features and fees before moving money between accounts.
+Consider all your options, including taxes, fees and expenses, before moving money between accounts.
+Assess all benefits of current accounts before moving money.

 Read more: When can I retire?